Paleogenomics/IBDGem/README.md

 the VCF/IMPUTE files.
 This, however, can lead to decreased accuracy in likelihood calculation if the number of individuals is small (i.e. fewer than 50).
 Thus, it is recommended in this case that the user provides allele frequencies calculated from a larger reference panel (such as the 1000 Genomes) in a separate file via the  ```--allele-freqs``` option.
-This is especially important when running the program under the regular, non-LD mode, where likelihoods of the IBD0 model are calculated on a per-site basis rather than per-haplotype and are thus more dependent on allele frequencies.
+This is important when running the program under the regular, non-LD mode, where likelihoods of the IBD0 model are calculated on a per-site basis rather than per-haplotype and are thus more dependent on allele frequencies.
+Similarly, in LD mode, it is important to provide at least 50 samples as reference genotypes to accurately model the IBD0 state.

 2. When running IBDGem under LD mode, it is important to make sure that the genotype individuals that are used as background are *unrelated* to each other and to the Pileup individual.
 If there is